 I love my brush!
 Anything that does not add static to my fine, thick, color-treated, straight hair (in the southwest no less) is great with me.
 Worth every penny.

+I have the extra large, pure bristle, paddle brush.
+It was a gift from my husband, and I adore it.
+I am well aware the brush cost £53 because I was there when he bought it!
+Extremely expensive!
 From childhood until now (25 years old), I've only used Mason Pearson pure bristle brushes - but I've only gone through two brushes in total.
 My parents bought the first two, and my husband's gift is my third.
 They aren't kidding when they say they last a very long time, IF you take care of them.
 Clean them regularly with the cleaning brush, avoid getting excessive amounts of hair products on them, and never ever use the pure bristle brushes if you've just put used any kind of oil-based hair product on your hair.
 I expect this one to last another ten years, at least. continued >>

 I've never had a Mason Pearson up until recently and have only got interested in caring for it (and growing it longer) in the last few months.
 My hair is fine, but there's a lot of it, and it's coloured (foiled); it's also been through hell and back due to DIY colour disasters, awful haircuts, etc etc, from which I have sworn to stop should I ever want it to grow past my ears.
 Anyway, the Pocket Bristle (pure bristle) is a lovely little brush.
 It's certainly lovely to look at and it feels nice and balanced in my hand.
 The brush itself got through my hair really easily and made it extremely smooth and shiny with no static or flyaways.
 Feels great on the scalp, not harsh at all.
 I'll update when I've had a bit more experience with it but it's certainly the nicest brush I've used for a long time.